Please ensure Javascript is enabled for purposes of website accessibility

 For active investing, you can purchase and hold property to use as a rental space.
 The downside to this is maintaining the property and dealing with tenants.
 It’s also important to make sure that you own in a location that will be easy to rent.
 Purchasing a house in a rural area far away from everything can be a challenge to rent out.

-3. Annuities (The right way)
+3. Annuities (the right way)

 Investors frequently look side-eyed at annuities as a product of advisors and insurance companies hoping to earn large incomes from retiring clients looking for regular payouts.
 There are certainly some annuities that earn insurance companies more than investors, but that can also come down to a lack of understanding of the vehicle itself.